bitterjug/devjournal-crypto/devjournal.markdown

 - [x] So make the expolore button 15px up from the bottom of the chart too.

-- [ ]Position of the explore button needs top be more than 15 px from bottom when in single column - e./g. margin bottom or similar
+- [ ] Position of the explore button needs top be more than 15 px from bottom when in single column - e./g. margin bottom or similar

+- [ ] The traffic light text is aligned wrongly when the chart floats left.